In this guide to AdWords Ad Extensions, here is all that you will learn:

 Using review extensions you can share user feedbacks, awards or other such write-ups.

-- Review extensions have the potential to drive users to click on your ads.
+- Review extensions also have the potential to drive users to click on your ads.
 And not just that, they make your ad copies beautiful attracting more clicks.

-- You can use review extensions along with radius targeting and location-based bidding to make the most.
+- You can also use review extensions along with radius targeting and location-based bidding to make the most.
 You can target those people who are near your store, and the reviews can attract them to visit your shop.

 Sitelinks are links to various pages of your website that you can add to your ads.